Impeachment of Bill Clinton: Independent counsel investigation

 The charges arose from an investigation by Ken Starr, an Independent Counsel.
 With the approval of United States Attorney General Janet Reno, Starr conducted a wide-ranging investigation of alleged abuses, including the Whitewater controversy, the firing of White House travel agents, and the alleged misuse of FBI files.
 On January 12, 1998, Linda Tripp, who had been working with Jones's lawyers, informed Starr that Lewinsky was preparing to commit perjury in the Jones case and had asked Tripp to do the same.
 She also said Clinton's friend Vernon Jordan was assisting Lewinsky.
 Based on the connection to Jordan, who was under scrutiny in the Whitewater probe, Starr obtained approval from Reno to expand his investigation into whether Lewinsky and others were breaking the law.

 A much-quoted statement from Clinton's grand jury testimony showed him questioning the precise use of the word "is".
-Contending his statement that "there's nothing going on between us" had been truthful because he had no ongoing relationship with Lewinsky at the time he was questioned, Clinton said, "It depends on what the meaning of the word 'is' is.
+Contending his statement that "there's nothing going on between us" had been truthful because he had no ongoing relationship with Lewinsky at the time he was questioned, Clinton said, "It depends upon what the meaning of the word 'is' is.
 If the—if he—if 'is' means is and never has been, that is not—that is one thing.
 If it means there is none, that was a completely true statement."
 Starr obtained further evidence of inappropriate behavior by seizing the computer hard drive and email records of Monica Lewinsky.
 Based on the president's conflicting testimony, Starr concluded that Clinton had committed perjury.
 Starr submitted his findings to Congress in a lengthy document, the Starr Report, which was released to the public via the Internet a few days later and included descriptions of encounters between Clinton and Lewinsky.
 Starr was criticized by Democrats for spending $70 million on the investigation.
 Critics of Starr also contend that his investigation was highly politicized because it regularly leaked tidbits of information to the press in violation of legal ethics, and because his report included lengthy descriptions which were humiliating and irrelevant to the legal case.